aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 ![alt text](figures/wc_all.png)

 *Figure 4.8: Word cloud visualizations showing most frequent terms in all tokens combined*

+**General Word Cloud Insights:** Title and brand clouds show concise, targeted vocabulary focused on product types and brand names, while description and product details clouds display much richer, diverse terminology including materials and style attributes.
+Category and subcategory clouds demonstrate the structured nature of fashion classification, with clear categorical boundaries.
+The combined cloud represents the full semantic landscape of the fashion domain, dominated by common fashion descriptors reflecting the fundamental attributes customers use when searching for fashion items.

 ### 4.3 Numeric Field Analysis